A father-daughter physician team considers our differences

 Is it true that most of the time, rattlesnake bites involve young men?

 To learn the answer, at least for my home state of Arizona, colleagues and I sampled three years’ worth of records from the Arizona Poison and Drug Information Center, by pulling out the record of every third case of rattlesnake bite.
-That process resulted in records of . . .
+That process resulted in . . .

 Medical words in the public domain